Idle0x/Drosera-Unique-Trap/README.md

 ### Step 7: Deploy Contracts

 **Purpose**: Deploys your trap and response contracts to Hoodi testnet.

-Before deploying your drosera operator has most likely been set already, so proceed to the next step.
+Before deploying, your drosera operator has been most likely set already, so proceed to the next step.
 However if not, [checkout Izmer's guide](https://github.com/izmerGhub/Drosera-Hoodi-Guide-Setup--Izmer?tab=readme-ov-file#2-drosera-operator-setup)

 1. **Load and Export Environment Variables**:
    ```bash